The 25 Scariest Books of All Time

 Those Across the River by Christopher Buehlman

 In 1935, a professor fleeing scandal and his wife move back to a family home in Georgia; it’s located near the ruins of a plantation that was owned by his ancestors.
 Every month in a strange, sacrificial ritual, the townspeople garland two pigs with flowers and send them across the river; inevitably, the animals never return.
 What exactly is consuming them?
 And what will happen when the residents stop sending pigs?
 A supernatural-inflected Southern gothic that illustrates the price we pay for the sins of the past.
+These chilling real ghost stories will make you believe.

 The Exorcist by William Peter Blatty